h2oai/wave/website/docs/tutorial-counter.md

 2. Different browser tabs belonging to the same user (possibly from different devices).
 3. The same browser tab.

-In other words, your Q app is multi-user by default, but how the app manages data at the app-level, at the user-level and at the client-level is up to you.
+In other words, your Wave app is multi-user by default, but how the app manages data at the app-level, at the user-level and at the client-level is up to you.

 ## Step 6: User-level realtime sync